 Note: make sure that the pop-up window option in your browser is active.

 How can you use HTML email templates in Gmail?
-Simply enter the subject line if you have not done it in Stripo, insert a recipient if you want to send HTML email template in Gmail to one single user or a group of them if you are going to send mass HTML emails, and done!
+Simply enter the subject line if you have not done it in Stripo, insert a recipient if you want to send HTML email template in Gmail to one single user or a group of them if you are going to send mass HTML emails, and indulge recipients with elegant emails!

-🔺 By the way, you can still edit email templates prior to sending them out!
+By the way, you can still edit email templates prior to sending them out!

 3 and 4.
 Gmail technical restrictions and how to deal with some by using Stripo